What is Shouting Often Written In?

 2. Irregular Writing Style

-Writing in all caps goes against the usual standards we have in online communication where lowercase text is the standard.
+Writing in all caps goes against the usual standards we have in online communication, where lowercase text is the standard.
 A piece of text filled with uppercase letters stands out from the natural rhythm of regular writing.

-If you notice closely, we often change up our speech volume and tone to express different emotions and put the spotlight on specific words.
+If you notice closely, we often change up our speech volume and tone to express different emotions and put a spotlight on specific words.
 Similarly, in the digital world, a mix of lowercase and uppercase provides different sounds to plain text.
 By eliminating this variation and only using uppercase letters, your text can be interpreted as forceful and harsh.

 Was All Caps Always Used To Shout?